How to stop a dog from barking at people on walks?

 3. Use the right training collar & walk your dog at your side.

 The best training collar or harness will be different for each dog depending on all sorts of factors like your own comfort level, the size of your dog and what makes it easiest for you to control your unique dog.
-Some options include a martingale collar or a Gentle Leader.
-See more details on different training collars at the end of this article.

 The reason the right training collar is important is so you have control over your dog and can prevent pulling and lunging.